Nominated by Deborah Sims Fard

-What do you think others would say they value about you the most?
+What do you think others would say that they like about you the most and why?

 What is one thing that you want to get better at?

-What advice do you think adults need to hear to help them connect with the younger generation better?
+What do you think is one piece of advice that you think adults need to hear to better connect with the younger generation?